Image Slider

 By Lisandra Moor

-Pro planner tip: Bookmark this page and check again later this season to see when cherry blossoms will bloom in major cities around Japan.
+Pro planner tip: Bookmark this page and check again throughout the season to see when cherry blossoms will bloom in major cities around Japan.

 The JMC updates its cherry blossom forecast regularly leading up to the sakura season, taking into account weather patterns and temperature projections.

-So, this sakura forecast is what we know as of the time of writing, but it is likely to change multiple times before cherry blossom season ends.
+This detailed sakura forecast below is what we know at the time of writing, but it is likely to change multiple times before the cherry blossom season ends.

 Location